michaeltan91/aspenauto/README.md

-Aspenauto is an object oriented wrapper for Aspen Plus V8.8
+Aspenauto is an object oriented Python wrapper for Aspen Plus